Fremantle Octopus working to expand its MSC-certified trigger-trap octopus fishery

 Australia-based Fremantle Octopus is working to expand its Marine Stewardship Council-certified octopus fishery, one of just two octopus fisheries in the world that has achieved the MSC standard.

 The company fishes for octopus along 3,000 kilometers of Australia’s coastline and catches an ever-increasing amount of octopus.
-Fremantle Octopus General Manager Emma Davison told SeafoodSource during Seafood Expo Global – running from 25 to 27 April in Barcelona, Spain – that the company currently catches 1,000 metric tons (MT) annually but that productivity increases by 15 to 25 percent each year.
+Fremantle Octopus General Manager Emma Davison told SeafoodSource during Seafood Expo Global – running from 25 to 27 April in Barcelona, Spain – that the octopus fishery currently catches 1,000 metric tons (MT) annually but that productivity increases by 15 to 25 percent each year.

 The traps contain a piece of bait that octopus pull on when entering the trap.
 When pulled hard enough, a door at the back of the trap seals the octopus inside and prevents other fish from going in.